Music Heritage

 Western North Carolina has nurtured a variety of mountain music traditions: ballad singing, blues, bluegrass, old-time, and sacred music.
 These evolved from traditions brought over from Europe and Africa, and some represent a powerful blend of musical elements from the two continents.
 Some are thriving and are quite popular while others are carried on by a dedicated few.

-Listen to some interesting stories about our Music Heritage in our Sights & Sounds Gallery.
-Just click on
+Listen to interesting stories about our Music Heritage.
+Just click below: